13 wedding theme ideas for inspiration

 Marbleized” by Kelly Wearstler for Paperless Post; Image courtesy of Fête NY.

 When it comes to your wedding, nothing’s off limits—including how out-there you make your theme.
 It’s your day, and if you and your partner want to celebrate with a masquerade ball or a royalty theme, go for it.
 Seek inspiration from “Vogue”’s annual Met Gala or lavish high-society parties from the 1960s and ’70s.
-In 2024, thoughtful couples are being even more mindful of the guest’ experience.
+In 2024, thoughtful couples are being even more mindful of the guest experience.
 Ms. Lee says, “It’s a time to really spoil your guests.
 We want to go all out.”

 Ms. Lee’s favorite over-the-top occasion?
 “We’ve done everything from pop art to surrealist.
-Immersive elements make its cool.”
+Immersive elements make it cool.”
 Channel Truman Capote’s iconic 1966 surrealist theme extravaganza for décor inspiration—think ostrich feathers instead of flowers, mirrored centerpieces, and jeweled photo props for guests at the reception.
 Could anything be more fabulous?

 12. Love is sweet